Map methods on the call stack while debugging in Visual Studio

 What do the item icons and arrows mean?

-To get more info about an item, look at the item’s tooltip.
+To get more info about an item, move the mouse pointer over it and look at the item’s tooltip.
 You can also look at the Legend to learn what each icon means.